vitest-dev/vitest/docs/api/expect.md

   // At the end of the test, the above errors will be output.
   ```

-  it can also be used with `expect`. if `expect` assertion fails, the test will be terminate and all errors will be output.
+  it can also be used with `expect`. if `expect` assertion fails, the test will be terminated and all errors will be displayed.

   ```ts
   import { expect } from 'vitest'